canonical/platform-engineering-docs/onboarding/how-to/get-started-with-the-bastion-systems.md

 ## Submitting IS Tickets

-To ssh into Prodstack, we need to submit a ticket to update our SSH key into Canonical's systems.
+To SSH into Prodstack, we need to submit a ticket to update our SSH key into Canonical's systems.
 Visit [IS requests](https://portal.admin.canonical.com/requests/) to submit a ticket, and then from the *Request Type* dropdown, separately file the following tickets:

 * **'Request type | Update SSH Keys'**.
 Enter your public key and wait for approval.
-This will give us access to ssh into the prodstack systems.
+This will give us access to SSH into the Prodstack systems.

-* **'Request type | Get shell access on private-fileshare'** -- To get access to the bastions, you may also need to submit a ticket to get access to the private-filesystem, to share files internally with other people.
+* **'Request type | Get shell access on `private-fileshare`'** -- To get access to the bastions, you may also need to submit a ticket to get access to the `private-filesystem`, to share files internally with other people.

 > *I don’t see the option from the dropdown!*
 >